 Will the court divide all of our property and debts 50/50?

-The nature and extent of the community property;
+The nature and extent of the community property

-The nature and extent of the separate property;
+The nature and extent of the separate property

-The duration of the marriage or domestic partnership; and
+The duration of the marriage/domestic partnership

 How does the court decide what is a just and equitable division of property and debts?